percona/community/content/events/percona-meetups/percona-meetup-for-pmm-december-2021.md

 ## Topic
-Come to Community MeetUp to talk about PMM - live from AWS re:Invent with Michael Coburn
+Live stream from AWS re:Invent with Michael Coburn:

 * Tour of the AWS re:Invent celebrating 10 year anniversary
 * Latest news on PMM (Percona Monitoring and Management)
 * Demo of database monitoring and performance optimization
 * Q&A